5afe/safe-core-protocol-specs/modules/README.md

     /**
      * @param domain bytes32 containing the domain for which Signature Validator contract should be used
-     * @param signatureValidatorContract Address of the Signature Validator Contract implementing ISafeProtocol712SignatureValidator interface
+     * @param signatureValidatorContract Address of the Signature Validator Contract implementing ISafeProtocolSignatureValidator interface
      */
     function setSignatureValidator(bytes32 domain, address signatureValidatorContract) external;